Statistics and research that help guide the Department on policy, planning and decision making

 Statistical publications on participation in sport, attendance at museums and science centres and use of the public libraries service in Northern Ireland by adults and young people.

 The Family Resources Survey collects detailed information on the incomes and circumstances of private households from April to March each year.
-The survey has been carried out in Great Britain since 1992, but in 2002-03 it was introduced to Northern Ireland for the first time.
+The survey has been carried out in Great Britain since 1992 and in Northern Ireland from 2002-03.

 Quarterly and annual compendium publications of housing statistics, biannual homelessness statistics and the ongoing review of data included in these publications and their proposed changes.